 Student A must now choose eight cards from their set and lay them out on the table behind the barrier, the student then tells student B each card which he/she has laid and student B lays the card which they think they heard.
 Student A can only repeat the word a maximum of three times before moving on.
 After student B has put down his/her 8 cards, the barrier is removed to see whether the student has managed to create sets of matching cards.
 Rotate the pairs so that students are exposed to different speakers.

-As a bonus activity, you could have pairs or groups of students make up a story using the words from the cards.
+As a bonus activity, you could have pairs or groups of students make up a story or dialogue using the words from the cards.

 Printable minimal pair cards